 Before entering politics and being elected president General and Mrs. Eisenhower attended the wedding of their son, Captain John Eisenhower to Barbara Jean Thompson, at the Chapel of the Centurion on June 10, 1947.

 Harry S Truman

-Former President Truman made frequent to his nephew General Louis W. Truman from 1960 to 1962.
+Former President Truman made frequent to his cousin Major General Louis W. Truman from 1960 to 1962.
 There are many tales of “Uncle Harry” visiting Fort Monroe, often incognito.
 Residents on post were occasionally startled when he appeared unannounced during his famous early morning walks.
 He also attended at least one meeting of the Masonic Lodge housed in Casemate 20.

 "As part of my daily routine, I usually take a walk of a mile and a half, at a pace of 120 steps a minute . . .
 If you walk 120 paces a minute, your whole body gets a vigorous workout.
 You swing your arms and take deep breaths as you walk . . .
 After you are fifty years old, this is the best exercise you can get . . ..
 [S]ome aging exhibitionists try to prove that they can play tennis or handball or anything else. . .
 And every once in a while one of them falls dead of a heart attack.
 I say that's not for me."

 Special thanks to the Casemate Museum and Historian Robert Kelly for research assistance.

 Women at Fort Monroe: Before the American Civil War

 People often associate military history primarily with men, but women have always played a vital role as well, even when officially prohibited from serving inthe armed forces.
 The history of women at Fort Monroe goes back to before the construction of the current fort, but unfortunately this history is often buried more deeply than the stories of the men who served here such as Robert E. Lee and Edgar Allan Poe.